cis547/cis547.github.io/_labs/lab06.markdown

 on abstract values from a provided abstract domain, defined in `Domain.h`.

-In part 2 of the lab, we will focus on implementing item 3, to combine the results of individual transfer functions to get an intra-procedural, flow-insensitive Divide-by-Zero analysis.
+In part 2 of the lab, we will focus on implementing item 3, to combine the results of individual transfer functions to get an intra-procedural, flow-sensitive, path-insensitive Divide-by-Zero analysis.
 Later on in Lab 7 you will further extend on item 3 to use the results of Pointer Analysis.

 We have provided a framework to build your division-by-zero static analyzer.